Flight over Vienna

 They flew over Vienna and dropped 50,000 leaflets on a three-colored card (green, white, and red: the colors of the Italian flag).
 The text was written by D'Annunzio himself and was not translated into German.
 It read:

 Previously, critics of D'Annunzio had said: "He writes but does not act."
-Because D'Annunzio's Italian text was considered ineffectual and not translatable into German, Ferdinando Martini quipped: "Now he acts but does not write."

-They also dropped 350,000 leaflets written by author Ugo Ojetti, which were translated into German:
+Because D'Annunzio's Italian text was considered not translatable into German, Ferdinando Martini quipped: "Now he acts but does not write."
+In reality, they also dropped 350,000 leaflets written by author Ugo Ojetti, which were translated into German: